-- Registration Statement (Form S-8 No. 333-232495) pertaining to the Sequenta Inc., 2008 Stock Plan, the Adaptive Biotechnologies Corporation 2009 Equity Incentive Plan, the Adaptive Biotechnologies Corporation 2019 Equity Incentive Plan and the Adaptive Biotechnologies Corporation 2019 Employee Stock Purchase Plan and - (2) Registration Statement (Form S-3ASR No. 333-239854) of Adaptive Biotechnologies Corporation;
+- (1) Registration Statement (Form S-8 No. 333-269767) pertaining to the Adaptive Biotechnologies Corporation 2019 Equity Incentive Plan and the Adaptive Biotechnologies Corporation 2019 Employee Stock Purchase Plan and - (2) Registration Statement (Form S-8 No. 333-232495) pertaining to the Sequenta Inc., 2008 Stock Plan, the Adaptive Biotechnologies Corporation 2009 Equity Incentive Plan, the Adaptive Biotechnologies Corporation 2019 Equity Incentive Plan and the Adaptive Biotechnologies Corporation 2019 Employee Stock Purchase Plan;

-of our reports dated February 14, 2023, with respect to the consolidated financial statements of Adaptive Biotechnologies Corporation, and the effectiveness of internal control over financial reporting of Adaptive Biotechnologies Corporation, included in this Annual Report (Form 10-K) for the year ended December 31, 2022.
+of our reports dated February 29, 2024, with respect to the consolidated financial statements of Adaptive Biotechnologies Corporation, and the effectiveness of internal control over financial reporting of Adaptive Biotechnologies Corporation, included in this Annual Report (Form 10-K) for the year ended December 31, 2023.